swarm-game/swarm/README.md

        cd /path/to/the/swarm/repo
        cabal run -O0 swarm:exe:swarm

+   (Note that we recommend turning off optimizations with `-O0` since they don't seem to make much difference to the speed of the resulting executable, but they make a big difference in compilation time.)

 1. Go get a snack while `cabal` downloads a Haskell compiler and all of Swarm's dependencies.